waste-of-kindergarten/xpython37-v0.1/python/Doc/library/asyncio-sync.rst

       Clear (unset) the event.

-      Tasks awaiting on :meth:`~Event.wait` will now block until the :meth:`~Event.set` method is called again.
+      Tasks awaiting on :meth:`wait` will now block until the :meth:`set` method is called again.

    .. method:: is_set()